lepovica/FuzzyLogicJS/README.md

 galaxies and planets.
 But we are not alone there are other players which are trying the same thing.
 This is a complex task.
 For my example I will use only the size of the planets (representing the profit of colonizing the planet) and distance (representing the cost of colonizing the planet).
-So the values like close, average, far are the different Fuzzy Sets.
-This Fuzzy Sets in a composition are representing a Fuzzy linguistic variable distance to that planet.
-Same for small, medium, big and size of the planet.
-Our choice will depend only on the size and distance to target.

 Defining a module for choosing a planet for attack.
 ---------------------------------------------------